pcampeti/SGWBProbe/README.md

  - `running`: Boolean type (optional).
 If True includes the running in the tensor power spectrum according to the inflatonary consistency relation (see Sec.2.1).

+#### The `Binned_GW` class
+The `Binned_GW` class contains of methods used to compute the binned sensitivity curve given the sensitivity curve of a GW observatory.

+The input parameters are:
+- `name_exp`: string.
+            Name of the current experiment.

+- `kmin`: float.
+            Minimum wavenumber k of the signal

+- `k`: numpy array.
+            array of wavenumbers for the signal.

+- `N_bins`: integer.
+            Number of bins in which the signal is binned along the whole k range, only for plotting purposes.
+N_bins=80 is usually enough to cover the range from 10^-18 to 10^4 Hz, you should increase it if the you are using smaller bins or decrease it for larger bins.

+- `delta_log_k`: float, the logarithm bin step.

+- `omega_gw`: numpy array.
+            The GW signal (gravitational wave energy density in GWs today in the Universe) computed from the Signal_GW class.

+- `kmin_sens`: float.
+            The minimum k of the sensitivity range of the experiment.

+- `N_bins_sens`: integer.
+            The number of bins in the experiment sensitivity range.

+- `T_obs`: float.
+            The mission observation time in seconds.

+- `tensor_spect`: numpy array (optional).
+            Input tensor power spectrum for the model analyzed (Eqs.(2.1) and (2.5)).

+- `k_sens`: numpy array.
+            Array of wavenumbers k representing the band-width of a given experiment.

+- `sens_curve`: numpy  array.
+            The experiment instrumental strain sensitivity S_h from Eq.(4.13).

+- `CMB`: Boolean type (optional).
+            True if we are computing a CMB sensitivity curve, False otherwise.

+- `F`: numpy ndarray with shape (N_bins_sens, N_bins_sens) (optional).
+            The CMB sensitivity Fisher matrix (optional, necessary only if we want to compute the sensitivity for a CMB experiment).

+- `A_S`: float (optional).
+            Amplitude of the scalar perturbations spectrum, default to A_S=2.1e-9.

+- `interp`: Boolean type (optional).
+            True if you want to interpolate along the instrument bandwidth the input instrumental strain sensitivity
+            curve (sens_curve).

+- `n_det` : integer.
+            Number of detectors in the cross-correlation for interferometers (see Eq.(4.10)), default to n_det=1.

+- `fgs`: Boolean type (optional).
+            True if you want error bars including foregrounds residuals.

+- `sigma_L`: float.
+            Fractional uncertainty on the amplitude of the BBH+BNS foreground given by an external experiment (see Sec.4.2.2).

+- `cosmic_var`: Boolean type (optional).
+            True if you want to include the cosmic variance in the interferometer SNR (see Ref.[5]).

+- `f_R`: numpy array (optional).
+            Frequency band for the response function necessary only if you want also the cosmic variance for the interferometers.

+- `R_auto`: numpy array.
+            The frequency response R_II for the interferometer.

+-`R_12`: numpy array.
+            The frequency response R_IJ with I/=J for the interferometer.

 ### The `files/` folder
 The strain sensitivity curves as a function of frequency for the experiments used in the paper are included in the folder `files/` in `.npz` format.